pedrobdfp/eDNA_structure/README.md

 **Dirichlet-Multinomial Mixture Models for eDNA Metabarcoding Community Structure**

 `eDNAstructure` is an R package for fitting Bayesian Dirichlet-Multinomial Mixture (DMM) models to environmental DNA (eDNA) read count data from metabarcoding surveys.
-Given a sample × taxon count matrix and optional environmental covariates, the model identifies latent ecological communities, estimates their taxonomic compositions, and quantifies how environmental gradients drive community membership, all within a fully Bayesian framework with principled uncertainty quantification.
+Given a sample × taxon count matrix and optional environmental covariates, the model identifies latent ecological communities, estimates their taxonomic compositions, and quantifies how environmental gradients correlate with community membership, all within a fully Bayesian framework with principled uncertainty quantification.

 ---